defold/doc/docs/en/manuals/http-requests.md

 ### Request headers

 It is possible to set additional headers when sending a request.
-This can for instance be used to set an authorization header or content type to tell the server which format the
+This can for instance be used to set an `Authorization` header or `Content-Type` to tell the server which format the request body has.

 ```Lua
 local function handle_response(self, id, response)